benmcclusky/Baby_GPT/README.md

 # Baby_GPT
 Miniature GPT (10.7m parameters) optimised for training on CPU's based on Andrej Karpathy's [NanoGPT](https://github.com/karpathy/nanoGPT)

 Primarily used for developing my personal knowledge of transformers and how they are trained in practice, contains detailed annotation on the model architecture and training process.
-People with a very basic knowledge of Python and transformers should be able to understand the workflow

 Currently trains on a 1m token dataset of Shakespere text (see sample below)